 The following features make Google BigQuery a popular choice in today’s market:

-- Being a serverless architecture, Google BigQuery operates on the Cloud platform, thus facilitating the scalability of Data Analytics automatically.
+- Architecture and Scalability: Being a serverless architecture, Google BigQuery operates on the Cloud platform, thus facilitating the scalability of Data Analytics automatically.

-- Google BigQuery allows the users to capture the best of the decision-making insights by forming and implementing Machine Learning algorithms using SQL.
+- Decision Making: Google BigQuery allows the users to capture the best of the decision-making insights by forming and implementing Machine Learning algorithms using SQL.
 It offers real-time Data Analytics based upon high-speed streaming insertion API.
-The user just needs to incorporate the real-time data and Google BigQuery can analyze it instantaneously.

 Understanding Google BigQuery Temporary Tables